NIAEFEUP/slides/svelte-workshop/presentation.md

 - **File Organization:**

   - Keep components in `src/lib/components/`
-  - If the component is scoped to a speficific page, keep it in `src/routes/[page]/_components/`
+  - If the component is scoped to a specific page, keep it in `src/routes/[page]/_components/`

 - **Single Responsibility:**